kuoe0/vim-janitor/README.md

 Enable to highlight when open files or not .

 - default value: `1`
-- value `1`: Highlight all multiple empty lines and trailing spaces when open files.
+- value `1`: Highlight all multiple blank lines and trailing spaces when open files.
-- value `0`: Do not highlight multiple empty lines and trailing spaces when open files.
+- value `0`: Do not highlight multiple blank lines and trailing spaces when open files.

 ### `g:scavenger_auto_clean_up_on_write`

-Enable to clear multiple empty lines and trailing spaces when save files or not.
+Enable to clear multiple blank lines and trailing spaces when save files or not.

 - default value: `0`
-- value `1`: Clear multiple empty lines and trailing spaces when save files automatically.
+- value `1`: Clear multiple blank lines and trailing spaces when save files automatically.
-- value `0`: Do not clear multiple empty lines and trailing spaces when save files automatically.
+- value `0`: Do not clear multiple blank lines and trailing spaces when save files automatically.

 ### `g:scavenger_auto_clean_up_trailing_spaces_only_added`